pythonanywhere/flask-tutorials/tutorial-2.md

     flask db upgrade

+Over in the MySQL console, run `show tables;` to see that there really is a new table called `users`, and `describe table;` to look at what columns it has.
+You can also run `select * from users;` to see what's in it -- of course, it's empty right now.

 Now let's add our users back in.
 Instead of putting them in code (where their passwords are available in plaintext for all to see), we'll add them to the database from the command line.
 To start a Python shell with all of the Flask stuff loaded, run this in your bash console: